Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 cnid dev = *BOOLEAN* (default: *yes*) **(V)**

-> Whether to use the device number in the CNID backends.
-Helps when the device number is not constant across a reboot, e.g. cluster, ...
+> Whether to store the unique device number for each file or directory in the CNID backend.
+This is used to detect when a file is moved across devices, which allows Netatalk to update the CNID database accordingly.
+>
+> When using this option, make sure that the device number of the volume is consistent across reboots, which can be achieved by using persistent device naming (e.g. by UUID) in /etc/fstab or equivalent.
+Otherwise, the CNID database will get constantly rebuilt on every reboot, which is not ideal.

 convert appledouble = *BOOLEAN* (default: *no*) **(V)**